-Concatenation is parameters- and FLOPs-free, however, its computational cost on hardware devices is non-negligible, since parameters and FLOPs are not direct cost indicators for actual runtime performance of machine learning models\cite{dehghani2021efficiency,ma2018shufflenet}.
-To verify this, we provide detailed analysis in Sec. \ref{subsec:feature_reuse}.
-We found that concatenation operation is much more inefficient than add operation on hardware devices due to its complicated memory copy.
+However, parameters and FLOPs are not direct cost indicators for actual runtime performance of machine learning models~\cite{dehghani2021efficiency,ma2018shufflenet}.
+Although concatenation operation is parameters- and FLOPs-free, its computational cost on hardware devices is non-negligible.
+To verify this, we provide detailed analysis in Section~\ref{subsec:feature-reuse} and find that concatenation operation is much more inefficient than add operation on hardware devices due to its complicated memory copy process.
 Therefore, it is noteworthy to explore a better and more hardware-efficient way for feature reuse beyond concatenation operation.

-Recently, structural re-parameterization has proved its effectiveness in CNNs architecture design, including DiracNet\cite{zagoruyko2017diracnets}, ExpandNets\cite{guo2020expandnets}, ACNet\cite{ding2019acnet}, RepVGG\cite{ding2021repvgg}, etc. It can convert the complex training-time architecture into a simpler inference-time one equivalently in the weight space without any time-cost.
+Recently, structural re-parameterization has proved its effectiveness in CNNs architecture design, including ExpandNets~\cite{guo2020expandnets}, ACNet~\cite{ding2019acnet}, and RepVGG~\cite{ding2021repvgg}.
+It converts complex training-time architectures into simpler inference-time ones equivalently without any extra inference costs.
 Inspired by this, we propose to utilize structural re-parameterization, instead of the widely-used concatenation, to realize feature reuse \textit{implicitly} for hardware-efficient architecture design.